Skip to Content

 You’re More Than a Number

-Derek Stevens, owner of the D, Golden Gate, and Circa can usually be found posted up at either the D’s Longbar or Circa’s MegaBar.
-He’s always willing to share a few words, a handshake, or a beer with folks that approach him.
+Derek Stevens, owner of the D, Golden Gate, and Circa, is often posted up at Circa’s Megabar.
+He’s always willing to share a few words, a handshake, or a beer with folks who approach him.

 Window into Golden Gate's History